How to take care of your Fiddle Leaf Fig

 Get ready for this list as it is extensive.
 I want to go over a variety of potential problems and scenarios so that you are fully equipped to deal with whatever problems your Fig could throw your way!

-- Red spotting on leaves: this is most often a spider mite problem and can be solved by washing the plant off, allowing the leaves and stems to dry off, then treating the entire plant (stems included!) with a neem oil mix or a spider mite spray you can get from your local garden centre or plant shop.
+This is most often a spider mite problem and can be solved by washing the plant off, allowing the leaves and stems to dry off, then treating the entire plant (stems included!) with a neem oil mix or a spider mite spray you can get from your local garden centre or plant shop.

-- Brown spotting with yellow surrounding the spot: fungal disease is very common with Lyrata’s, stemming from lack of airflow or too much moisture sitting on leaves.
+Fungal disease is very common with Lyrata’s, stemming from lack of airflow or too much moisture sitting on leaves.
 When this occurs, encourage better air circulation (still avoiding dry drafts) and keep an eye on your watering, making sure you aren’t overwatering.
 Also, avoid misting the leaves too much as water will encourage the fungus.
 You can either purchase a fungicide or mix a batch of your own by mixing 1-2 teaspoon(s) of baking soda with 1-2 teaspoon(s) of mineral oil in a spray bottle of water, shake well, then spray the infected area!

 Tip: remove any dead matter as you see it as this can attract pests!
 Just make sure you don’t remove any more than 10% of the overall leaf count as this can shock your plant.

-- Leaves curling and crisping up: if you have checked and there are no bugs, it is probably not getting enough water and the air is not humid enough surrounding it.
+If you have checked and there are no bugs, it is probably not getting enough water and the air is not humid enough surrounding it.
 Again, ensure there are no cold drafts occurring either.

-- Dying off at the top: chop it back and it should sprout and branch from the trunk!
+Chop it back and it should sprout and branch from the trunk!

-- Limp leaves: check you watering, if the soil is too wet all the time your plant will not be very happy.
+check you watering, if the soil is too wet all the time your plant will not be very happy.
 If the soil is too dry for too long, your plant will again, not be loving life.
 Going from extremely dry to saturated with water may cause leaf loss but allow your plant to adjust.
 Try to find a consistent watering schedule.

 There are probably more potential problems, but I tried to hit the most common of them.
 Even though there are a lot of suggestions throughout this guide, if your plant is perfectly happy near a draft and with regular old tap water, keep doing what you do!
 Sometimes they can get unhappy out of the blue and then you can come and look at these solutions to see if one would work for your plant.
 Just try to mimic their natural environment as much as you possibly can (warm, humid climates where they get consistent moisture and even temperatures).